Daughter of Shanghai

-Daughter of Shanghai is a 1937 American crime film directed by Robert Florey and starring Anna May Wong.
+Daughter of Shanghai is a 1937 American crime film directed by Robert Florey and starring Anna May Wong, Charles Bickford and Buster Crabbe.
 Unusually for the time, East Asian American actors played the lead roles.
 It was also one of the first films in which Anthony Quinn appeared.
 In 2006, Daughter of Shanghai was included in the annual selection of 25 motion pictures to be added to the National Film Registry of the Library of Congress.